Assignment 5: Zombies: A METHOD to their Madness¶

 andpositions

 arrays.
 As previously stated, they have already been created (outside of your method) and passed in to your method.Do NOT ask the Scanner for the initial nextInt() expecting it to be the length of the arrays.
 This call to nextInt() will have already been performed by the caller (in order to create and pass in arrays of the correct length).
 If you start off by calling nextInt() you will be attempting to read the first entity’s “Zombie” or “Nonzombie” state as the length of the arrays.
+You can simply use the length of the arrays directly to get the total number of zombies.

 If you cannot ask the Scanner for the length of the arrays, how will you know what it is?
 Luckily, all created arrays know how long they are.
 In this method, both